33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 Make sure you go try them all!

-19. Visit IAGO, Institute of Graphic Arts of Oaxaca
+21. Visit IAGO, the Institute of Graphic Arts of Oaxaca

 The IAGO is a museum and library created by Francisco Toledo, a proud native of Oaxaca, a wonderful artist, and a passionate protector and promoter of the state’s culture.